-A guarantee is a contractual promise by an individual “the Guarantor” to fulfil certain obligations in the event that a third party “the Borrower” defaults on its obligations to a lender “the Lender”.
+A personal guarantee is a contractual promise by an individual “the Guarantor” to fulfil certain obligations in the event that a third party “the Borrower” defaults on its obligations to a lender “the Lender”.
 The obligation usually relates to payment but can relate to other matters such as performance obligations.

 It is important to recognise that a guarantee serves as a secondary obligation and only becomes enforceable if the Borrower defaults on their primary obligation to the Lender.
 Accordingly, in circumstances where the Borrower’s primary obligation is discharged, the Guarantor’s liability will also fall away.

+If you gave a guarantee a creditor may pursue bankruptcy proceedings against you.
+Summit Law can help you challenge a personal guarantee.
 There are various ways to seek to challenge a personal guarantee and we set out some considerations below.

 A personal guarantee is a contractual promise and is therefore subject to contract law and principles.
 If one of the elements outlined below is missing, the basic requirements of a contract will not have been established and a personal guarantee will not be enforceable: